open days + pick-your-own garden

 a season of land access, medicine, and community at SUSU

-we are inviting you to can come into relationship with land, food, and community at your own pace during our season of open days, including access to pick-your-own.
+we are inviting you to come into relationship with land, food, and community at your own pace during our season of open days, including access to the pick-your-own garden.

 at SUSU, we practice food sovereignty. this means creating conditions where Black people, BIPOC, and people of the global majority and our ancestors shape how we relate to land and food. we replace commodification and extraction with direct connection, knowledge, and care.